When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Toddler Book for Alphabetic Rhymes

-Teach your toddler the alphabet with this fun book by Bill Martin Jr. and John Archambault.
-The alphabet letters race each other up the coconut tree, but is there enough room?
+Teach your toddler the alphabet with this rhythmic masterpiece by Bill Martin Jr. and John Archambault.
+The lowercase letters race each other up the coconut tree, but will the tree hold them all?

 The Wonderful Things You Will Be